Synonyms / Other Terms Used

 The range of variants found shows a clear dominance of the concept based on a tap above a glass containing water.
 Tests conducted indicate the appropriateness of this concept:

-In a Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation proved to be well comprehensable with a comprehension score of 79.4 (Eco-Mo Foundation, 2001).
+In a Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation proved to be well comprehensible with a comprehension score of 79.4 (Eco-Mo Foundation, 2001).

 Recommendation